apify/actor-whitepaper/README.md

 **TODO**
-- In actor specification file, add `perUnitCreditsUsd` field to actor input fields which can be used by the Apify platform to automatically inform the user about maximum possible charge, and automatically set `maxCreditsUsd`.
+- In actor specification file, add `perUnitCreditsUsd` field to actor input fields which can be used by the Apify platform to automatically inform the user about maximum possible charge, and automatically set `maxChargeCreditsUsd`.
 For example, for Instagram Scraper paid by number of profiles scraped, this setting would be added to `maxProfileCount` field which limits the maximum number of profiles to scrape.
   Note that the actor doesn't know in advance how many profiles it will be able to fetch,